-In Yatsuomachi-higashikumisaka, the summers are short, warm, and muggy; the winters are very cold and windy; and it is wet and mostly cloudy year round.
+In Yatsuomachi-higashikumisaka, the summers are short, warm, muggy, and wet; the winters are very cold, snowy, and windy; and it is mostly cloudy year round.
 Over the course of the year, the temperature typically varies from 28°F to 87°F and is rarely below 22°F or above 94°F.

 Based on the beach/pool score, the best time of year to visit Yatsuomachi-higashikumisaka for hot-weather activities is from late July to late August.

-The hot season lasts for 2.9 months, from June 20 to September 18, with an average daily high temperature above 77°F. The hottest day of the year is August 7, with an average high of 87°F and low of 73°F.
+The hot season lasts for 2.9 months, from June 20 to September 18, with an average daily high temperature above 77°F. The hottest month of the year in Yatsuomachi-higashikumisaka is August, with an average high of 86°F and low of 72°F.

-The cold season lasts for 3.2 months, from December 7 to March 14, with an average daily high temperature below 48°F. The coldest day of the year is January 28, with an average low of 28°F and high of 38°F.
+The cold season lasts for 3.2 months, from December 7 to March 14, with an average daily high temperature below 48°F. The coldest month of the year in Yatsuomachi-higashikumisaka is January, with an average low of 29°F and high of 39°F.